This page contains practical information about our bachelor programs. An overview of the programs is at the bottom of the page.

 Practical and theoretical learning

 Our bachelor's degree combine practical and theoretical learning.
 Your curriculum is developed in close collaboration with industry partners, so that you will be ready for professional life after completing your education at Noroff.
+Our teachers have both research and industry experience, ensuring that the education is relevant and up to date.

 A typical week as a bachelor student